-This Section amends Section 658L to require the Secretary to no later than April 30, 2004, and annually thereafter, prepare and submit to the Committee on Education and the Workforce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, and, not later than 30 days after the date of such submission, post on the Department of Health and Human Services website, a report containing a summary and analysis of the data and information provided to the Secretary in the State reports submitted under sections 658E, 658G(c), and 658K; aggregated statistics on and an analysis of the supply of, demand for, and quality of child care, early education, and nonschool hour programs; an assessment and, where appropriate, recommendations for Congress concerning efforts that should be undertaken to improve the access of the public to quality and affordable child care in the United States; and a progress report describing the progress of the states in streamlining data reporting, the Secretary's plans and activities to provide technical assistance to states, and an explanation of any barriers to getting data in an accurate and timely manner.
+This section amends section 658L to require the Secretary to no later than April 30, 2006, and annually thereafter, prepare and submit to the Committee on Education and the Workforce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, and, not later than 30 days after the date of such submission, post on the HHS website, a report containing a summary and analysis of the data and information provided to the Secretary in the State reports submitted under sections 658E, 658G(c), and 658K; aggregated statistics on and an analysis of the supply of, demand for, and quality of child care, early education, and non-school hour programs; an assessment and, where appropriate, recommendations for Congress concerning efforts that should be undertaken to improve the access of the public to quality and affordable child care in the United States; and a progress report describing the progress of the States in streamlining data reporting, the Secretary's plans and activities to provide technical assistance to States, and an explanation of any barriers to getting data in an accurate and timely manner.

-This Section also allows the Secretary to make arrangements with resource and referral organizations, to utilize the child care data system of the resource and referral organizations at the national, State, and local levels, to collect the information required by paragraph (1)(B).
+This section also allows the Secretary to make arrangements with resource and referral organizations, to utilize the child care data system of the resource and referral organizations at the national, State, and local levels, to collect the information required by paragraph (1)(B).

-This Section also directs the Secretary to provide technical assistance to states on developing and conducting the State market rates survey.
+This section also directs the Secretary to provide technical assistance to States on developing and conducting the State market rates survey.

-Under this section, the Secretary is instructed to award grants to states, to improve the quality of and access to child care for infants and toddlers, subject to the availability of appropriations for this purpose.
+Under this section, the Secretary is instructed to award grants to States, to improve the quality of and access to child care for infants and toddlers, subject to the availability of appropriations for this purpose.
 The Secretary shall also award a grant or contract, or enter into a cooperative agreement for the operation of a national toll-free hotline to assist families in accessing local information on child care options and providing consumer education materials, subject to the availability of appropriations for this purpose.